TheJoker4320/vision-framework/README.md

 * Network Table Publisher - See [morph class](https://github.com/TheJoker4320/vision-framework/blob/develop/publishers/network_table_publisher.py) for more info.

 ### Pipeline Creation
 The framework uses a json file as a way of creating a pipeline.
 For an example file you see can check the [examples directory](https://github.com/TheJoker4320/vision-framework/blob/develop/examples)

-## Conventions
-WIP

-## Remarks
-WIP

 ## Credits
 Original Vision Proccessing team which inculdes (2019-2020):